-Dreamy cinnamon and vanilla cupcakes with Cinnabon Cinnamon Cream Cheese Frosting and a sugary churro on top.
+Dreamy Churro Cupcakes with a cinnamon vanilla cupcake and Cinnabon Cinnamon Cream Cheese Frosting.
+Topped with a sugary Mexican churro on top.
 If you like Mexican desserts and treats, be sure to try these luscious cupcakes next.
 To date, these churro cupcakes are my favorite dessert yet!

 All week, I’ve been dreaming of a churro and I finally had to stop by El Paso to get one!
 I’ve had my fair share of Mexican sweets for the month, but I’ve been wanting more.
 Since today is Cinco de Mayo, I wanted to make something extra fun and share these amazing cupcakes because everyone loves the traditional Spanish and Mexican churro crullers doughnuts dessert.

 The cupcake batter is pretty simple.
 It starts with butter, sugar and the usual dry flour mixture.
 However, this recipe uses both heavy cream and full-fat sour cream.
 The result?
 An incredibly moist cupcake that tastes better than any boxed version out there and I’m pretty such it’s better than any Mexican or American bakery churro cupcake I’ve tried before.

 I couldn’t make a Churro Cupcake without indulging in Churros so I added on to the top with a little frosting pipe to get it to stick just right.
 I just love that the first bite is the churro on top.
 It left me fully engaged and ready to take a lick of the frosting!

 How to Make Churro Cupcakes

 - Beat sugar and butter on medium-high speed until creamy in a medium bowl.

 - Mix in vanilla extract, salt, baking soda, powder, and cinnamon.

 - Fill muffin tins ½ full of cupcake batter.